 This website uses cookies to ensure you get the best experience on our website.
 Learn more

-Co Ownership And Priority Problem Notes
+#7148 - Co Ownership And Priority Problem - Property B

 The following is a more accessible plain text extract of the PDF sample above, taken from our Property B Notes.
-Due to the challenges of extracting text from PDFs, it will have odd formatting:
+Due to the challenges of extracting text from PDFs, it will have odd formatting.

 • A joint tenancy (JT):undivided shares, right of survivorship